What is Fantasia Fair?

-If you’re flying, you can rent a car at Boston or fly Cape Air directly to Provincetown from Boston’s Logan Airport or other Cape Air locations.
+If you’re flying from far away, you can fly Cape Air directly to Provincetown from Boston’s Logan Airport or other Cape Air locations.
 Remember the TV show Wings?
 It was modeled on Cape Air, which flies to Nantucket, Martha’s Vineyard, Hyannis, Provincetown and other locations.
-If you like small planes, you’ll love the short twenty-minute scenic hop from Boston’s Logan Airport to the P’town airport.
+If you like small planes, you’ll love the short twenty-minute scenic hop from Boston’s Logan Airport to the tiny P’town airport.

 If you would prefer, you can rent a car at Logan or in Providence, RI and drive to Provincetown—but you’ll probably use your car little during the Fair.
 Why?
 Because everybody walks or bicycles.